element119/module-sansec-composer-integrity-checker/README.md

 ## 📝 Features
 ✔️ Identify potentially unwanted changes made to your project dependencies using the [Sansec Composer integrity plugin](https://github.com/sansecio/composer-integrity-plugin)

+✔️ Scan files automatically via cron or as a manual admin action

 ✔️ Email and admin notifications for packages that do not meet your desired integrity rating

 ✔️ Supports Magento Open Source and Adobe Commerce